 Lyons Davidson’s employment team will be submitting responses to these consultations and comment on developments as they progress.

-For more information on issues raised in this blog or employment law in general, contact Lyons Davidson’s employment team.
+For more information on issues raised in this blog or employment law in general, contact Lyons Davidson’s employment team or call 0117 904 6000.